-In previous versions of NetWare, IP access was provided on NetWare networks with NetWare/IP.
+In previous versions of NetWare, IP access was provided on NetWare networks with NetWare/ IPTM.
 NetWare/IP took every packet (all were IPX packets) and tunneled each in an IP wrapper.
-This kind of IP tunneling is no longer needed, because tunneling has been reversed in NetWare 5-instead of tunneling IP packets in IPX with NetWare/IP, IPX packets are now tunneled in IP packets with the Migration Agent.
+This kind of IP tunneling is no longer needed, because tunneling has been reversed in NetWare 6 instead of tunneling IP packets in IPX with NetWare/IP, IPX packets are now tunneled in IP packets with the Migration Agent.
 Now, only the few IPX requests require tunneling, providing better throughput and efficiency.

-The MA serves as a router between the IPX network and the virtual IPX network segment created by the IPX Compatibility drivers as illustrated in Figure 2-1.
+The MA serves as a router between the IPX network and the virtual IPX network segment created by the IPX Compatibility drivers as illustrated in Figure 3 on page 20.